Last Updated on

 With these magnifications and distances, parallax shouldn’t ever present a problem.
 Parallax provides a very small and slim margin of error, if it’s even noticed at all, at these distances.

-Rifle scopes with less than 10X magnification typically won’t have a parallax adjustment.
+Rifle scopes with less than 10X magnification typically won’t have a parallax adjustment, for example LPVO (low power variable optics) such as scopes for an AR-10.
 Rifle scopes with more than 10X magnification should almost always have a parallax adjustment.
 These rifle scopes are aimed towards the long range distance hunter.

 This is because reflex sights have little to no magnification abilities (we’ll come back to magnification and parallax later).